 9. Packaging for Food

 Packaging for food seems to be in constant development.
-In recent years, there has been an increasing interest in packaging products that are resistant to grease.
-This type of product is currently used for a wide variety of packaged goods and in restaurants.
-The materials used to produce packaging that’s resistant to grease are changing in an effort to eliminate fluorochemicals and replace it with a natural option that doesn’t contain any chemicals.
-Manufacturers will continue to innovate and evolve in this area to accommodate regulations and meet the current industry demands.
+In recent years, there has been an increasing interest in packaging products resistant to grease.
+This product is currently used for various packaged goods and in restaurants.
+The materials used to produce packaging resistant to oil are changing to eliminate fluorochemicals and replace them with a realistic option that doesn’t contain any chemicals.
+Manufacturers will continue to innovate and evolve to accommodate regulations and meet industry demands.

 10. Anti-Plastic Sentiments

-There are on-going efforts to reduce or eliminate the use of plastic for packaging.
+Ongoing efforts are to reduce or eliminate the use of plastic for packaging.
 This anti-plastic sentiment is beneficial to the pulp and paper industry in that it encourages biodegradable alternatives.
-In fact, the use of plant-based raw materials is being explored.
-This is being driven by governmental agencies and by consumers that are health conscious and committed to finding eco-friendly options.
-Simply put, the problems associated with plastic result in a tremendous number of opportunities in the pulp and paper industry.
-The development of alternative products will continue into 2022 and beyond, especially as it relates to the banning of single-use plastic products.
+The use of plant-based raw materials is being explored.
+This is driven by governmental agencies and health-conscious consumers committed to finding eco-friendly options.
+The problems associated with plastic result in tremendous opportunities in the pulp and paper industry.
+The development of alternative products will continue into 2023 and beyond, especially as it relates to the banning of single-use plastic products.

-Pulp and paper will continue to play a major role in the world.
-Despite the changes that have occurred because of technological advancements, this is an industry that has thrived and will continue to do so in 2022.
-In fact, the digital revolution of recent years has led to an expansion in the pulp and paper industry.
+Pulp and paper will continue to play a significant role in the world.
+Despite the changes that have occurred because of technological advancements, this industry has thrived and will continue to do so in 2023.
+The digital revolution of recent years has led to an expansion in the pulp and paper industry.
 As the world continues to evolve, so will the industry.
-Check out the information below, where you’ll find statistics related to pulp and paper industry trends.
+Check out the information below, where you’ll find pulp and paper industry trends statistics.

-- In 2022, the global production of pulp and paper will reach 490 million tons.
+- In 2023, global pulp and paper production will reach 490 million tons.

-- Global shipping volume is expected to surpass 100 billion parcels in 2022, according to projections by Pitney Bowes.
+- According to projections by Pitney Bowes, global shipping volume is expected to surpass 100 billion parcels in 2023.